vahidAK/PatMat/README.md

 ## Running steps separately
 Alternatively, if you already have variant data and just want to run strand-seq steps and patmat, or you want to access all the options from them that may not be covered in the nextflow script, you can run them as follows:
 For variant calling from long-read data, you can use [Clair3](https://github.com/HKU-BAL/Clair3) or [DeepVariant](https://github.com/google/deepvariant).
-We also recommend phasing your VCF file after variant calling, either using the internal function of these tools or via [whatshap](https://github.com/whatshap/whatshap) or [longphase](https://github.com/twolinin/longphase) afterwards, and use the phased VCF for patmat.
+We also recommend phasing your VCF file after variant calling, either using the internal function of those tools or via [whatshap](https://github.com/whatshap/whatshap) or [longphase](https://github.com/twolinin/longphase) afterwards, and use the phased VCF for patmat.
 ### Analysis of strand-seq data
 #### Adapter trimming, alignment, and mark duplicates
 You first need to do adapter trimming, alignment, and mark duplicates of your strand-seq fastq files.
-Here is an example for paired-read data.
+Here is an example for paired-end data.
 You need to run the following command for each cell's fastq(s) separately.
 Make sure to use unique names for the output files of each cell so you do not overwrite them when analyzing data from the next cell.
 ```
 conda activate patmat
 # Adapter trimming.
 Run cutadapt -h for more details.